QuestNetwork/docs/docs/qd-social-ts.md

 It's not all qDesk though, qDesk Social is a protocol as well and if you are using [Quest OS](quest-os-js) in your applications, you can even use the underlying channels and data in your own application by booting with [Quest Social JS](quest-social-js).

 qDesk Social offers the ability to share posts and information about yourself and make connections with other people.
-You can have a public profile, granular privacy settings or invite only. qDesk Social is a module for [qDesk](qDesk) and it's built on [Quest OS](quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) and [qDesk](qDesk), our window platform based on [Angular10](https://angular.io/).
+You can have a public profile, granular privacy settings or invite only. qDesk Social is a module for [qDesk](qDesk) and it's built on [Quest OS](quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/), [IPFS DAGs](https://docs.ipfs.io/concepts/merkle-dag/), and [qDesk](qDesk), our example app based on [Angular10](https://angular.io/).

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
 It is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.